Jonathan Newsome: Ottawa Redblacks

-Three days after being released by the Riders, Newsome signed with the Ottawa Redblacks (CFL).
+Three days after being released by the Riders, Newsome signed with the Ottawa Redblacks.
 In his first game, Newsome recorded three tackles and sealed the win for the Redblacks with an interception.
 In nine games with Ottawa, Newsome recorded 13 tackles, four sacks, an interception, and a forced fumble.
 The following year, Newsome missed time with injury, but still had eight tackles and a sack in eight games played for 2018; a season where Ottawa played in the 106th Grey Cup.
 On December 20, 2018, Newsome signed a one-year extension with Ottawa; in the 2018 postseason and in 2019 training camp the team experimented with a designated package of plays for Newsome, moving him around the field to a variety of linebacker positions.
 After playing in six games for Ottawa and recording one defensive tackle and three special teams tackles, Newsome was released.

 BC Lions

 On August 20, 2019, Newsome was signed by the BC Lions to a practice roster agreement.
 That week he was activated to the active roster.
-On September 13, 2019, he recorded two defensive tackles and had a key sack on third and goal against the Ottawa REDBLACKS, his former team.
+On September 13, 2019, he recorded two defensive tackles and had a key sack on third and goal against the Redblacks, his former team.
 In eight games with the Lions, Newsome recorded 14 defensive tackles, a special teams tackle, four sacks and a forced fumble.

 Newsome announced his retirement from professional football in March 2021 through his Instagram account.

 Birmingham Stallions

-Newsome later came out of retirement and was selected in the 4th round of the 2022 USFL Draft by the Birmingham Stallions.
+Newsome later came out of retirement and was selected in the 4th round of the 2022 USFL draft by the Birmingham Stallions.
+He was placed on the injured reserve list by the team on June 6, 2023.
+He became a free agent after the 2023 season.